randeelayosa/campfire/README.md

   * _Regus - avoid this look (very corporate)_
   * _Collective Agency - calendar page, mobile view look_

-## Technology Resources

-* {List all technologies and outside resources your project uses.
-Especially when we begin using outside UI frameworks in week three!
-Not only does this give credit where credit is due, but it shows employers what tools you're experienced in.}

 ## Setup/Installation Requirements

 #### _Installing Webpack_